kdeldycke/awesome-engineering-team-management/readme.md

 - “What does not kill me makes me stronger”, Friedrich Nietzsche - Brutal, but with a grain of truth.
 - “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.”
 Charles Darwin - [A quote](https://quoteinvestigator.com/2014/05/04/adapt/) to tame the one above.
 - [Early-career setback and future career impact](https://www.nature.com/articles/s41467-019-12189-3) - “Despite an early setback, individuals with near misses systematically outperform those with narrow wins in the longer run.”
-- [Huge success in business is largely based on luck](https://theconversation.com/huge-success-in-business-is-largely-based-on-luck-new-research-130843) - “Management research and education should focus on prescriptive theories that can help business practitioners move from ‘incompetent to OK’, rather than focusing on those that address how to move from ‘good to great’.”
+- [Huge success in business is largely based on luck](https://theconversation.com/huge-success-in-business-is-largely-based-on-luck-new-research-130843) - “Management research and education should focus on prescriptive theories that can help business practitioners move from 'incompetent to OK', rather than focusing on those that address how to move from 'good to great'.”
 - [How Complex Systems Fail](https://web.mit.edu/2.75/resources/random/How%20Complex%20Systems%20Fail.pdf) - “Short treatise on the nature of failure; how failure is evaluated; how failure is attributed to proximate cause; and the resulting new understanding of patient safety”.
 - [Normalization of deviance](https://danluu.com/wat/) - Explores how the factors accounting for disasters accumulates unnoticed until it's too late.
 This has been studied on other fields, but not in software engineering.
 - [Steve Jobs explains - Why companies fail?](https://www.youtube.com/watch?v=yfeWhYj5zkQ) - On how sales and marketing takes over product focused companies.